-3.8 PROPOSAL OBJECTIVES
+4.8 PROPOSAL OBJECTIVES

-- 3.8.1 One of the objectives of this RFP is to make proposal preparation simple and efficient, while giving Offerors ample opportunity to highlight their proposals.
-The evaluation process must also be manageable and effective. - 3.8.2 Proposals must be prepared in a straightforward and concise manner, in a format that is reasonably consistent and appropriate for the purpose.
-Emphasis will be on completeness, clarity, and content. - 3.8.3 When an Offeror submits a proposal, it must be considered a complete plan for accomplishing the tasks described in this RFP and any supplemental tasks the Offeror has identified as necessary to successfully complete the obligations outlined in this RFP. - 3.8.4 The proposal must describe in detail the Offeror's ability and availability of services to meet the goals and objectives of this RFP as stated in SECTION 2.3 SCOPE OF WORK. - 3.8.5 Offeror must submit a proposal that includes an overall strategy, timeline, and plan for the work proposed as well as expected results and possible shortfalls.
+- 4.8.1 One of the objectives of this RFP is to make proposal preparation simple and efficient, while giving Offerors ample opportunity to highlight their proposals.
+The evaluation process must also be manageable and effective. - 4.8.2 Proposals must be prepared in a straightforward and concise manner, in a format that is reasonably consistent and appropriate for the purpose.
+Emphasis will be on completeness, clarity, and content. - 4.8.3 When an Offeror submits a proposal, it must be considered a complete plan for accomplishing the tasks described in this RFP and any supplemental tasks the Offeror has identified as necessary to successfully complete the obligations outlined in this RFP. - 4.8.4 The proposal must describe in detail the Offeror's ability and availability of services to meet the goals and objectives of this RFP as stated in Section 2.3 Scope of Work. - 4.8.5 Offeror must submit a proposal that includes an overall strategy, timeline, and plan for the work proposed as well as expected results and possible shortfalls. - 4.8.6 Data privacy and protection are essential to a successful project.
+The Offeror's proposal must include a proposed Data Privacy and Security Policy with clearly delineated processes and procedures for the internal control of sensitive data and processes.

-3.9 PROPOSAL FORMS
+4.9 PROPOSAL FORMS

-To be considered responsive, the Offeror's proposal must respond to and include all items specified in this RFP and any subsequent addendum.
+To be considered responsive, the Offeror's proposal must respond to and include all items specified in this RFP, inclusive of any modifications and/or additions made by subsequent addendum.
 Any proposal offering any other set of terms and conditions that conflict with the terms and conditions provided in the RFP or in any subsequent addendum may be rejected without further consideration.

-- 3.9.1 Offer Checklist.
-Offeror must complete and submit all items noted on the Offer Checklist form (Attachment 1). - 3.9.2 Proposal Transmittal Letter (Attachment 2).
+- 4.9.1 Offer Checklist.
+Offeror must complete and submit all items noted on the Offer Checklist form (Attachment 1). - 4.9.2 Proposal Transmittal Letter (Attachment 2).
 On the Offeror's business letterhead, include a transmittal letter to confirm that the Offeror will comply with the requirements, provisions, terms, and conditions specified in this RFP.
-Offeror shall use the exact legal name as registered with the Department of Commerce and Consumer Affairs.
-The price shall be submitted on the transmittal letter and shall be the all-inclusive cost, including the GET, and not to exceed \$150,000.
+The Offeror shall use the exact legal name as registered with the Department of Commerce and Consumer Affairs.
+The price shall be submitted on the transmittal letter and shall be the all-inclusive cost, including the GET, and not exceed \$9,500,000.

-The Contractor represents that neither the Contractor, nor any employee or agent of the Contractor, presently has any interest, and promises that no such interest, direct or indirect, shall be acquired, that would or might conflict in any manner or degree with the Contractor's performance of this Contract, if awarded.
+The Offeror represents that neither the Offeror, nor any employee or agent of the Offeror, presently has any interest, and promises that no such interest, direct or indirect, shall be acquired, that would or might conflict in any manner or degree with the Offeror's performance of this Contract, if awarded.
 Should any conflict exist, it must be disclosed.
 If no conflict exists, state no conflict on the transmittal letter.